 - Unexpected stable/smooth earnings during tough volatile times

-- Continuous history of meeting market expectation of earnings
+- The continuous history of meeting the market expectation of earnings

 7) Changes in accounting policies/disclosures: